 - I certainly don’t want to spread germs, though as a germaphobe I try to at least be mindful of what I do when sick, and at least I’m in business class, so I have plenty of distance from other passengers; along those lines, if airlines didn’t have punitive change fees, maybe people wouldn’t have an incentive to fly when sick

 What also makes this interesting is that I paid for my flight using the Citi Prestige® Card.
-I used that card because it offers triple points on airfare purchases, but more importantly because the card also has fantastic travel delay & cancelation coverage.
+I used that card because it offers bonus points on airfare purchases, but more importantly because the card also has fantastic travel delay & cancelation coverage.
 Technically that coverage applies when “you become sick or injured, and a doctor confirms in writing that it’s severe enough to interrupt or cancel your trip.”

 I’m not sure how exactly that works in practice.
 I’ve never gone to a doctor for a common cold, and I’m not sure if a cold is considered “severe enough to cancel a trip.”